microsoft/fluentui/rfcs/convergence/deprecate-keyboard-key-package.md

 Since we no longer target support for IE11, the usage of `e.key` is simplified and no longer needs to have special handling for IE11.
 We can modify an existing package or create a new one that simply stores all of the keys as constants which are easily tree shaken.

+A list of support for `key` [can be found in MDN](https://developer.mozilla.org/en-US/docs/Web/API/KeyboardEvent/key#browser_compatibility)

 ## Pros and Cons

 ### Pros